Jaja-owiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - counta the number of directories and subdirectories.
 12-newest_files - Script lists the 10 newest files in the current directory.
 13-unique - Script takes a list of words as input and prints only wwords that appear exactly once.
+14-findthatword - Script searches for the word 'root' in the specified directory path.
 =======
 #Input/Output Redirection project
 1-Script prints the words in ('') to the display screen.